 The process for regular disclosures of planned resources and expected results in decision-making and implementation is defined, along with a reporting process compliant with national and international standards.
-The reporting process is conducted with the correct timing and content.
+2 The reporting process is conducted with the correct timing and content.
 3 Mechanisms are defined and reported for tracking potential non-compliance, issues, and risks.
-4 Mechanisms are defined to create improvement approaches for potential noncompliance, issues, and risks.
-Mechanisms are established for identifying responsible parties in cases of potential non-compliance, negligence, and abuse of authority, and for initiating legal processes.
-Weight: 20 Completion Level: 0% 25% 50% 75% 100% Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% ■ Step Score: ■ Step 1 Score + Step 2 5 Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% = Step Score: Score + Step 3 Score + Step 4 Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% ■ Step Score: Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% ■ Step Score:
+4 Mechanisms are defined to create improvement approaches for potential non- compliance, issues, and risks.
+5 Mechanisms are established for identifying responsible parties in cases of potential non-compliance, negligence, and abuse of authority, and for initiating legal processes.
+Weight: 20 Completion Level: 0% 25% 50% 75% 100% Step Score: Indicator Maturity Level Weight: 20 Completion Level: 0% 25% 50% 75% Step Score: Step 1 Score + Step 2 Weight: 20 Completion Level: 0% 25% 50% 75% 100% = Step Score: Score + Step 3 Score + Step 4 Weight: 20 Completion Level: 0% 25% 50% 75% Step Score: Score + Step 5 Score Weight: 20 Completion Level: 0% 25% 50% 75% Step Score:

-Decision Making • Fairness & Inclusiveness • Structure & Direction

-The needs of all social segments (at least 85% of the population) are considered in the decision-making and planning process.
-The definition of the target audience/beneficiaries is made with attention to fairness, social and spatial inclusiveness, and diversity.
-Institutional processes are defined to ensure social and spatial inclusiveness and equal opportunities in access and benefit during the decision-making process.
-A mechanism/approach is defined to evaluate the contribution and cost of the decision to each social segment separately, considering social, environmental, and economic dimensions.
-Mechanisms are defined to inform all social segments about decisions and to respond to demands, objections, and complaints.
-Weight: 20 Completion Level: 0% 25% 50% 75% 100% Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% ■ Step Score: ■ Step 1 Score + Step 2 Step 2 Step 1 Score Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% ■ Step Score: Score + Step 3 Score + Step 4 Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% ■ Step Score: Score + Step 5 Score Weight: 20 ★ Completion Level: 0% 25% 50% 75% 100% ■ Step Score:
+Decision Making • Fairness & Inclusiveness • Structure & Direction segments (at least 85% of the population) are considered in the decision-making and 2 The definition of the target audience/beneficiaries is made with attention to fairness, social and spatial inclusiveness, and diversity.
+3 Institutional processes are defined to ensure social and spatial inclusiveness and equal opportunities in access and benefit during the decision-making process.
+4 A mechanism/approach is defined to evaluate the contribution and cost of the decision to each social segment separately, considering social, environmental, and economic dimensions.
+5 Mechanisms are defined to inform all social segments about decisions and to respond to demands, objections, and complaints.
+0% 25% 50% 75% 100% Weight: 20 Completion Level: 0% 25% 50% 75% 100% = Step Score: Weight: 20 Completion Level: 0% 25% 50% 75% 100% = Step Score: Weight: 20 Completion Level: 0% 25% 50% 75% 100% = Step Score: Weight: 20 Completion Level: 0% 25% 50% 75% 100% = Step Score: